djhackersdev/bemanitools-mame-plugins/README.md

 make build-docker
 ```

-The distribution zip-file `iidxio-mame-plugin.zip` is located under the `build/docker`
+The distribution zip-files `iidxio-mame-plugin.zip` and `ddrio-mame-plugin.zip` are located in the
-sub-directory.
+`build/docker` sub-directory.

-## Deployment and using with MAME
+## Deployment to MAME

+The following explains how to deploy the iidxio distribution package to MAME.
+To deploy the ddrio
+plugin, follow the same steps just with the other distribution package.

+### Deployment process with iidxio

 Unpack the contents of `iidxio-mame-plugin.zip` to your `mame` installation folder.
 This merges
 the `plugin` folder and `iidxio_lua_bind.dll` should be co-located next to `mame.exe`.